 We set out with the hope of returning to the Great Trail several weeks ago to go into quarantine.
 We did so before the Covid numbers began to rise again.
-At the time and to the location we set out to there were no interprovincial restrictions in place, no requirements to quarantine, stores and shops across the country were again open and in our goal province there waas only a curfew to strictly obey.
+At the time and to the location we set out to there were no inter-provincial restrictions in place, no requirements to quarantine, stores and shops across the country were again open and in our goal province there was only a curfew to strictly obey.
 At the time every provincial government was encouraging people to get outdoors and stay active responsibly - which was our goal as well.
-In other words when we set back out we violated no laws, obeyed all regulations and went beyond the expectations by quarantining.
+In other words when we set back out we violated NO laws, obeyed ALL regulations and went beyond the expectations by quarantining.

-In the past few months one of the hardest things that we have had to deal with has been the rise of ‘group thinking’ in the online world.
+In the past few months one of the hardest things that we have had to deal with has been the rise of ‘group thinking’ and quick judgement in the online world.
 When we have not responded quick enough to a comment or world event we have been “listed” and “put on notice” by people to do as they do and say as they say.
-When our posts on birds have not taken the form that some wish they have ensured that we are pushed out of birding groups and were no longer able to share about our trek.
-And when our gear lists and food considerations were released we were met with criticism for being horrible hikers and bad influences on those new to the outdoors.
+When our posts on birds have not taken the form that some wish they have ensured that we are pushed out of birding groups, had interviews and articles with Ornithology publications cancelled, and were no longer able to share about our trek.
+And when our gear lists and food considerations were released we were met with criticism for being horrible hikers and told that we were bad influences on those new to the outdoors.
 Apparently rather than being honest we were supposed to have acted like life coaches promoting the ideal rather than the real.
-I however have always favored honesty.
+I however have always favoured honesty.

 These days it is increasingly hard to know what to do and how to do it because so much so much is presumed without fact and so much is judged on opinion.

-Tonight after two weeks of quaratine spent striving to navigate the challenges set in front of us and the self doubts woven into us the Ontario Provincial government made the decision for us.
-As of April 19th the Ontario-Quebec as well as the Ontario-Manitoba boarders are being sealed and a mandated extension of the lockdown has been authorized.
-In Quebec we have been told a further lockdown measures are set to also be imposed.
+Tonight after two weeks of quarantine spent striving to navigate the challenges set in front of us and the self doubts woven into us the Ontario Provincial government made the decision for us.
+As of April 19th the Ontario-Quebec as well as the Ontario-Manitoba boarders are being sealed and a mandated extension of the lock down has been authorized.
+In Quebec we have been told a further lock down measures are set to also be imposed.
 In other words, as of this announcement tonight, we have no choice but to return to our province of origin.
 Our hopes for this year are done.

-To be very clear, in 2021 we have not walked a single step on The Great Trail during the Covid Pandemic.
+To be very clear at this point in 2021 we have not walked a single step on The Great Trail during the Covid Pandemic.